netopyr/reduxfx/README.md

 TodoMVC JavaFX Example
 ----------------------
 All data structures in the TodoMVC JavaFX Example are immutable.
 Unfortunately the standard collections in the JDK are problematic, if you want to enforce immutability.
-Therefore in the example makes heavy use of [Javaslang](javaslang) and its truly immutable collections.
+Therefore in the example makes heavy use of [Javaslang][javaslang] and its truly immutable collections.

 ### State
 The package [com.netopyr.reduxfx.todo.state](state package) contains all classes related to the state of the TodoMVC JavaFX Example.
 The main class is AppModel.